Office Manager & Paralegal

 Trip has a well-earned reputation in the Personal Injury, Tractor Trailer Collision, Traumatic Brain Injury and Mediation arena.
-Trip is highly regarded in these areas of practice and has been asked to speak at various professional conferences across the country.
+Trip is highly regarded in these areas of practice and has been asked to speak at numerous professional conferences all across the United States.
 Trip has tirelessly fought, standing up to the big insurance companies, winning multi-million and million dollar settlements for his clients.

 Trip also has established a practice of defending those accused of Title IX offenses which typically involve sexual and gender-based misconduct.
 Because the standard of proof in these cases is less than “beyond a reasonable doubt” (i.e. more likely than not), these cases are very difficult to defend and require a lot of time and experience.
 Trip also defends students accused of violating Auburn University’s Code of Student Conduct.